gramineproject/contrib/Integrations/intel/ra_tls_ita/README.md

 - `RA_TLS_ITA_POLICY_IDS` (optional) -- attestation policy IDs associated with
   the used API key.
 If not specified, no attestation policies (other than the default policy that verifies the SGX platform) are evaluated.
 Can be specified as a single policy or as a comma-separated set of policies.
-In the latter case, each policy must be surrounded by double quotes.
+In either case, each policy must be surrounded by double quotes.
 Examples:

-  - `RA_TLS_ITA_POLICY_IDS=Policy1` -- single policy,
+  - `RA_TLS_ITA_POLICY_IDS="Policy1"` -- single policy,
   - `RA_TLS_ITA_POLICY_IDS="Policy1","Policy2","Policy3"` -- set of three
     policies.